 |Price||$3.99/mo; 500 GB|

-NordLocker adds an additional layer of protection.
-With NordLocker, you move the files and folders you want to protect into a special folder called a locker.
-Files are encrypted when you store them in a locker, and are only accessible when NordLocker is unlocked.
-This approach has big advantages.
+But NordLocker does things differently.
+You move the files and folders you want to protect into a special folder called a locker.
+Anything you put in the locker is encrypted automatically, and only accessible when NordLocker is unlocked.
+This means that your files can remain safely encrypted even when they are on your computer.

 If this versatile tool sounds good to you, here’s a link to our complete NordLocker review.